material-components/material-components-web/packages/mdc-textfield/README.md

 ##### MDCTextField.helperTextContent

-String.
-Proxies to the foundation's `getHelperTextContent`/`setHelperTextContent` methods when retrieved/set respectively.
+String setter.
+Proxies to the foundation's `setHelperTextContent` method when set.

 ##### MDCTextField.disabled